 - Who's Accredited

-If you are interested in serving as an ANAB Technical Assessor for either ISO/IEC 17025 or the ISO/IEC 17020 accreditation program and learning the mechanics of the assessment process, this is the course for you!
+If you are interested in serving as an ANAB technical assessor for the ISO/IEC 17025 or ISO/IEC 17020 accreditation programs and learning the mechanics of the assessment process, this is the course for you!

-Please NOTE: The information presented during this course assumes that the attendee has a basic understanding of the existing structure and content of ISO/IEC 17025:2017 or ISO/IEC 17020:2012.
-A thorough review of the requirements is provided in the online training portion of this course, but requirements will not be reviewed in detail while onsite.
+Please note: The information presented during this course assumes a basic understanding of the structure and content of ISO/IEC 17025:2017 or ISO/IEC 17020:2012.
+A thorough review of the requirements is provided in the online training portion of this course but requirements will not be reviewed in detail while on site.

 Course Duration: 4.25 days, 34 hours

-Online pre-requisite: (8 hours): Approximately, eight hour to twelve hours of online self-paced, web-based review of quality concepts, ISO and the Development of ISO standards; ANAB History and the Accreditation Program; Review of ISO/IEC 17025:2017 or ISO/IEC 17020 and the relevant ANAB requirements for forensic accreditation; as well as tips for applying ISO/IEC 17025 or ISO/IEC 17020 to a forensic management system.
-An email with a link for the online portion of this course will be sent, at a minimum, two weeks prior to the start of the on-site training.
-The online pre-requisite portion must be completed prior to the first day of the onsite portion of this course.
+Online Prerequisite: Approximately, eight to 12 hours of online self-paced, web-based review of quality concepts, ISO, and the development of ISO standards; ANAB history and the accreditation program; review of ISO/IEC 17025:2017 or ISO/IEC 17020 and relevant ANAB requirements for forensic accreditation; and tips for applying ISO/IEC 17025 or ISO/IEC 17020 to a forensic management system.
+An email message with a link for the online portion of this course will be sent at least two weeks prior to the start of the on-site training.
+The online prerequisite portion must be completed prior to the first day of the on-site portion of the course.

-Onsite/in-person course content includes a thorough review of the ANAB assessment process detailing the technical assessor’s role and responsibilities, preparing for and conducting an assessment activity, using ShareFile and the assessor’s note form as well as discussing and employing, through practical exercises, various assessment methods for collecting and verifying objective evidence.
+On-site, in-person course content includes a thorough review of the ANAB assessment process detailing the technical assessor’s role and responsibilities, preparing for and conducting an assessment activity, using ShareFile and the assessor’s note form, and discussion and use through practical exercises of various assessment methods for collecting and verifying objective evidence.

-Note: Individual participants will need to bring a laptop, tablet or iPad with internet capability for full participation in practical exercises.
+Note: Each participant needs to bring a laptop, tablet, or iPad with internet capability for full participation in practical exercises.